 The Runestone Literary Journal out of Hamline University, St. Paul, is accepting works of fiction, poetry, and creative non-fiction that have not been previously published.
-Submit here, deadline is October 1st.
+Deadline for submissions is October 1st.

 The Midwest Journal of Undergraduate Research invites students to submit manuscripts for publication in their 2017 issue.
 For more information visit the website, and submit manuscripts to [email protected].
 Deadline is January 15, 2017.